State Department contract officer charged with taking bribes

 ALEXANDRIA, Va. — A State Department contracting officer has been charged with taking bribes from a Turkish company that received more than $150 million in contracts under his supervision.

-The indictment alleges Sabino received at least $239,000 in cash from the undisclosed Turkish firm’s owner.
+The indictment alleges Sabino received at least $239,000 in cash from the Turkish firm’s owner.

 Sabino’s lawyer did not return messages Friday seeking comment.